venGaza/ukdah/README.md

 ![Alt text](public/images/readme/createAward.jpg?raw=true "Create Award")

 The web application first uses PDFkit to overlay text over a prerendered image.
+The originally planned to send the form data to a preformatted LaTeX template, but decided against this route due to the complexity.
 Node then sends a database query to retrieve the user's name, employee's name, date, and signature.
 It appends each of these items at a specific coordinate over the certificate image to give the appearance of being filled out and then outputs the final product to a certificate folder.
 The next module that is used is Nodemailer.
 This module simply connects the application to a third party email service and emails the a pregenerated message (again using the query data from the prevous part) and certificate as an attachment.
 The final output looks like this:

 ![Alt text](public/images/readme/email.jpg?raw=true "Example Email")